Can Seahawks use another Giant win to spur a run to the Super Bowl?

 Seattle is as much as a 10.5-point favorite against the Giants in a weekend that sets up well for the Seahawks to get even better positioned in both the NFC West and the conference playoff picture.

 While Seattle is playing a game it should win, Arizona is hosting the Rams.
-A Seattle win coupled with a Cardinals win and Seattle will have a two-game lead on the rest of the division with everyone having four left to play.
+A Seattle win coupled with a Cardinals win would give Seattle a two-game lead on the rest of the division with everyone having four left to play.

-Earlier Sunday, New Orleans — which at 9-2 is the only team in the NFC with a better record than Seattle — is playing at Atlanta against a Falcons team that has won four of six since firing former Seahawks defensive coordinator Dan Quinn and going with Raheem Morris as interim coach, including a 43-6 blasting of the Raiders last Sunday.
+Earlier Sunday, New Orleans — which, at 9-2, is the only team in the NFC with a better record than Seattle — is playing a Falcons team in Atlanta that has won four of six since firing head coach and former Seahawks defensive coordinator Dan Quinn and inserting Raheem Morris as interim coach, including a 43-6 blasting of the Raiders last Sunday.

-Seattle probably can’t count on help when it comes to Green Bay, which is 8-3 and tied with the Seahawks for the No. 2 seed in the NFC but with Seattle currently holding a strength of victory tiebreaker edge.
+Seattle probably can’t count on help when it comes to Green Bay, which is 8-3 and tied with the Seahawks for the No. 2 seed in the NFC (with Seattle holding the tiebreaker).
 The Packers are 8.5-point favorites at home against the Eagles.

-But first things first for the Seahawks, which is beating the Giants, and doing so after what is traditionally one of the tougher turnarounds in the NFL — a Sunday game after playing on the road the previous Monday night (NFL teams this year are 11-17 overall the week after playing on Monday night).
+But first things first for the Seahawks: Beating the Giants, and doing so after what is traditionally one of the tougher turnarounds in the NFL — a Sunday game after playing on the road the previous Monday night.
+(NFL teams this year are 11-17 overall the week after playing on Monday night.)

 Carroll also said this week the Giants, in their first year under former New England assistant Joe Judge, have impressed him with their defense (10th overall in yards allowed per game at 340.1 and fifth against the run at 95.4) and running game (4.3 yards per attempt, 12th overall).

-Carroll said the Giants defense “is playing really good up front’’ and that “they look like a team at this early stage in his coaching there, they have made a commitment to being physical and tough.’’
+Carroll said the Giants defense “is playing really good up front’’ and that “they look like a team at this early stage in [Judge’s] coaching there, they have made a commitment to being physical and tough.’’

 The loss of Jones, who is the Giants’ leading rusher with 403 yards and 7.3 per carry, obviously changes things.